DataBiosphere/terra-drs-hub/README.md

 ### Setup
 Install Java 17 SDK from your preferred provider.
 A common way to install and manage different JDK versions is to use [sdkman](https://sdkman.io/).

-If developing in IntelliJ, you can just configure the Project SDK to use Java 17.
+If developing in IntelliJ, you can configure the Project SDK to use Java 17.
 You'll also need to set the Gradle JVM, located at `Preferences | Build, Execution, Deployment | Build Tools | Gradle`.

-You must use [git-secrets](https://github.com/awslabs/git-secrets).
-You should be doing this anyway for all of your repositories.
+You must use [git-secrets](https://github.com/awslabs/git-secrets) to protect against committing passwords or other sensitive information ot this repository.
+The linked repository gives instructions for installing and setting it up.

 DrsHub uses [Minnie Kenny](https://minnie-kenny.readthedocs.io/en/latest/), and is configured to run `minnie_kenny.sh` on `./gradlew test` tasks, ensuring that git-secrets is set up.
 You can also run it manually to make sure `git-secrets` is set up without testing.